 Heritage Foundation President Kevin Roberts to Lead Anti-Porn Project 2025 as Controversy Mounts

-WASHINGTON — Heritage Foundation President Kevin Roberts will directly lead Project 2025 — the conservative initiative for a presidential transition that includes a call for the criminalization of the production and distribution of pornography — starting in August, after its current director Paul Dans announced his departure on Tuesday.
+WASHINGTON — Heritage Foundation President Kevin Roberts will assume leadership of Project 2025 — the conservative initiative for a presidential transition that includes a call to criminalize the production and distribution of pornography — after its current director, Paul Dans, announced his departure Tuesday.

-Although some media outlets and politicians framed the news in a way that suggests the suspension of the ambitious right-wing plan to provide a platform and staff for a Trump 2025 administration, Project 2025 will reportedly continue reviewing resumés from likeminded executive branch hopefuls.
+Although some media outlets and politicians framed the news in a way that suggests the suspension of the ambitious right-wing plan to provide a platform and staff for a second Trump administration, Project 2025 will reportedly continue reviewing resumés from like-minded executive branch hopefuls.

-Heritage added that "Project 2025’s website will remain live and the group will continue vetting resumes for its nearly 20,000-person database of potential officials eager to execute its vision for government," the Associated Press reported.
+“Project 2025’s website will remain live and the group will continue vetting resumes for its nearly 20,000-person database of potential officials eager to execute its vision for government,” Heritage told AP.

-The Trump campaign issued another statement attempting to distance itself from Project 2025 and echoing the Republican presidential nominee's previous disclaimers denying having read it or even knowing the multitude of his former staffers directly associated with the initiative.
+Meanwhile, the Trump campaign issued another statement attempting to distance itself from Project 2025 and echoing the Republican presidential nominee’s previous claims denying that he was familiar with the initiative or even knows the many former Trump staffers directly associated with it.

 Presumptive Democratic presidential candidate Kamala Harris’ campaign also issued a statement stressing that the ongoing initiative echoes Trump’s policy statements and that “hiding the 920-page blueprint from the American people doesn’t make it less real — in fact, it should make voters more concerned about what else Trump and his allies are hiding.”